 - a.
 Security: To use optional WCCP authentication, select Enabled and enter the same password used for service group authentication on the router.
-See Enabling WCCP v2 security on the router, page 58. - b.
+See Enabling WCCP v2 security on the router, page 72. - b.
 Multicast: To run in multicast mode, select Enabled and enter the multicast IP address.
 The multicast IP address must match the multicast IP address specified on the router.
-See Transparent interception and multicast mode, page 65.
+See Transparent interception and multicast mode, page 80.

-- GRE packet Forward/Return method cannot be used with multicast mode. - c.
+GRE packet Forward/Return method cannot be used with multicast mode.

+c.
 WCCP Routers: Specify up to 10 WCCP Router IP Addresses.
 These routers must be configured with a corresponding service group.

-If GRE is selected for Packet Forward Method or Packet Return Method, also specify a Local GRE Tunnel Endpoint IP address for each router, (including ASA firewall, and optionally, a GRE Tunnel Next Hop Router IP Address.
+If GRE is selected for Packet Forward Method, also specify a unique Local GRE Tunnel Endpoint IP address for each router (not required for ASA firewall), and optionally, a GRE Tunnel Next Hop Router IP Address.